 ITDMs are excited about the potential of new technologies and have some concerns that need to be addressed.
 Businesses should stay up-to-date on these conversations to understand the latest trends in the IT industry.

 A: No, there are different types of IT decision-makers.
-Some focus on technology, while others focus on business.
+Some focus on technology (technology decision-makers), while others focus on business (business decision-makers.)

 A: Business decision-makers focus on the business impact of technology.
-IT decision-makers focus on the technical implementation of technology.
+IT Decision Makers focus on the technical implementation of technology.
+There are times when ITDMs are also business decision-makers.

 Q: What do IT decision-makers care about?

-A: IT decision-makers are interested in a variety of topics, including cloud security, data, and automation.
+A: IT decision-makers are interested in various topics, including cloud security, data, and automation.
 Additionally, they are talking about big data and hybrid work.